 Bengals are in a tight AFC playoff race and the fact Ja’Marr Chase took no time at all to break out is a big reason why.
 If opponents continue to single-cover Chase, the former LSU Tiger will run away with the award.
-Burrow has a when targeting his college buddy in single coverage.
+Burrow has a perfect passer rating when targeting his college buddy in single coverage.
 There’s a reason this guy is leading the way when people are doing their sports betting online.

 Leading up to the 2021 NFL draft, there were a number of quarterbacks discussed.
 Mac Jones was often considered a product of his environment.
 When you’re throwing to multiple first-round receivers – including the Heisman Trophy winner – anyone can succeed.
 Eight games into the year, Mac Jones has actually done a more impressive job leading his team to victory.

 At (4-4), Jones has the best record of all of the rookie quarterbacks, most passing yards (1997) and touchdowns (nine).
 Just as we all predicted, right?
 Of the four rookies who have made regular starts, his six interceptions are the fewest.
 He’s already led the Patriots to two wins over the Jets, but dropped his first-ever start to Miami in Week 1.